 - Mililo/midulo (Chest infections)

-This article further reveals practices that were perceived to protect the baby from Mililo/Midulo and included Kupeleka mwana kumpasa a practice done at the first sexual intercourse about 6 weeks to 6 months post- delivery.
+This article further reveals practices that were perceived to protect the baby from Mililo/Midulo and included Kupeleka mwana kumpasa, a practice done at the first sexual intercourse about 6 weeks to 6 months post- delivery.
 After sexual intercourse, the semen would be smeared on the baby’s back, joints and chest.

 They teach us that after a baby is born and when a couple wants to resume sexual intercourse, after the act, you get the semen and smear on the baby’s back, joint and chest.